 - Firearms - Any weapons designed or readily converted to expel any projectile by the action of an explosive.
 Examples include a pistol, revolver, starter gun, rifle, shotgun, short rifle, and short shotgun.

 - Weapons - Any knife with a blade over two and one-half inches in length.
-Examples include daggers, dirks, knives, and stilettos, or other dangerous instruments capable of inflicting cutting, stabbing, or tearing wounds.
-Personal knives (other than kitchen knives) must be folding, cannot have an automatic opening mechanism (such as by clicking a button), and the blade cannot have more than one sharp edge or be more than 2.5 inches long.
+Examples include daggers, dirks, knives, stilettos, or other dangerous instruments capable of inflicting cutting, stabbing, or tearing wounds.
+Personal knives (other than kitchen knives) must be folded, cannot have an automatic opening mechanism (such as by clicking a button), and the blade cannot have more than one sharp edge or be more than 2.5 inches long.
 Switchblade knives are not allowed.
 Kitchen knives are exempt from the blade length rule when used in a dorm room only, but must be stored in the kitchen, used appropriately, and never be stored on a person.
 Knives concealed in other objects are prohibited.

 - Fireworks and Explosive Materials - Any composition or device designed for producing a visible or audible effect by combustion, deflagration, or detonation.
-Examples include common fireworks (firecrackers, bottle rockets, sparklers, ground/ aerial/whistling devices); ammunition; black powder; gun powder, other explosive or combustible articles.
+Examples include common fireworks (firecrackers, bottle rockets, sparklers, ground/aerial/whistling devices); ammunition; black powder; gun powder, other explosive or combustible articles.

-- Dangerous Instruments - Any air or gas-powered pistol or rifle, including paintball/ BB/pellet or tranquilizer guns/rifles; knuckles and brass or iron knuckles; bow and arrow, or any other projectile weapon or device; atomic, radiological, chemical, bacteriological, or biological materials.
+- Dangerous Instruments - Any air- or gas-powered pistol or rifle, including paintball/ BB/pellet or tranquilizer guns/rifles; knuckles and brass or iron knuckles; bow and arrow, or any other projectile weapon or device; atomic, radiological, chemical, bacteriological, or biological materials.